 Sharing Your Health Record with a Third Party

-You may request that your health information be disclosed to a family member or friend, or to another third party by providing written consent and by completing the SHA Consent for Disclosure of PHI form below.
-Refer to the Site Contact Information below for information.
+You may request that your health information be disclosed to a family member or friend, or to another third party by providing written consent and by completing the SHA Consent for Disclosure of PHI form above.
+Refer to the Site Contact Information (Acute Care Facilities) above for information.
 You may call the applicable site for their fax number.

 The SHA follows the need-to-know principle when releasing information to a third party and, with your consent, only releases information specific to the injury or instance being reviewed.
 Your consent is not required when the law entails information to be disclosed, such as to WCB for a claim or SGI under The Traffic Safety Act.
 In these cases, their own consent for disclosure forms may suffice to process your request.
 (Note: A processing fee will be charged in accordance with Health Information Management policy.)